giditre/unibo_gaucho/README.md

 flush privileges;
 quit;
 ```
-Initialize the database (this step might take a while to complete, do not interrupt it even if it does not print any output):
+Initialize the database using password _zabbix_ (this step might take a while to complete, do not interrupt it even if it does not print any output):
 ```bash
 zcat /usr/share/doc/zabbix-server-mysql/create.sql.gz | mysql -uzabbix -p zabbix
 ```